Considerations and Tips

 • Be precise, concise and use appropriate terminology:

-o In your description avoid redundancies and buzz words: “numerous” is faster to write and will give you as many points as “large number of…”
+• In your description avoid redundancies and buzz words: “numerous” is faster to write and will give you as many points as “large number of…”

 Know your anatomy/histology:

-• Be as specific as possible (i.e. gallbladder or urinary bladder, not only bladder)
+• Be as specific as possible (i.e. gallbladder or urinary bladder, not only bladder) and be aware of specific histological differences among organs (ex: submucosa is not present in skin)

 Know specific variations of different species: